-You are practicing spirituality at a very high level to have faith in uncertainty.
+You practice spirituality at a very high level to have faith in uncertainty.

 We do it every minute of every day – and don’t even credit ourselves for it.

-But it is the uncertainty that creates the butterflies in the stomach, the shortness of breath, the longing and lusting.
+But the uncertainty creates butterflies in the stomach, shortness of breath, longing, and lusting.